Home News Site Map About Us Contact Us

 The same terms will be used in applications for Common Licences.

-Q: What wording should be used by a clergyman calling banns in a case where one of the parties to a proposed marriage has a qualifying connection under the Church of England Marriage Measure 2008?
+Q13: What wording should be used by a clergyman calling Banns in a case where one of the parties to a proposed marriage has a Qualifying Connection under the Church of England Marriage Measure 2008?

-A: The normal wording should be used for the banns, except that at the point where the banns refer to the person with the qualifying connection, the words “N … of this parish” should be changed to “N … of the parish of X who wishes to be married in this church by virtue of his/her connection with this parish”.
+The normal wording referred to in the previous answer should be used for the Banns, except that at the point where the Banns refer to the person with the Qualifying Connection, the words "N of the parish of ------" should be changed to "N of the parish of ------ who wishes to be married in this church by virtue of his/her connection with this parish".

 Back to top